rozsival/nette-foundation-emails/README.md

 - or a path relative to the configured resources directory path
 - if none provided, default `resources/foundation-emails.min.css` will be used

+The mail factory will use any valid Nette `ITranslator` from your DI container to translate your messages.

 ## Mail service

 You can start sending your email messages right out of the box without creating your own mail service.
 Simply use the